bahrus/p-et-alia/README.md

 ##  Differences to other frameworks

 While these components provide a kind of "framework built with web components", similar to Polymer, there's a fundamental difference.
 Unlike Polymer (and other competing frameworks), these components don't depend on the existence of a controlling component which manages state.
 Instead, it is a little more [JQuery](https://w3techs.com/technologies/overview/javascript_library/all) like.
 It is a "peer-to-peer binding framework."
 This may be more appealing for some [people](https://www.youtube.com/watch?v=RplnSVTzvnU) / use cases, less appealing to others.

-And if you want to add some (minimal) state management while sticking to codeless, declarative approaches, consider using [xtal-state](https://www.webcomponents.org/element/xtal-state).
-You can place a [history.state watcher at the top](https://www.youtube.com/watch?v=IRJ8uFNmzqU) of a DOM element, for example:
+Why not let each component decide how best to manage its own state?

+##  All Hail, Keeper of All Our Stories!

+What if one of the components is an unreliable dog of a component?
+Perhaps the complexity of your application is such that leaving state up to data passing between components doesn't seem practical.
+Who should rule state then?
+Redux?
+Mobx?
+Standardizing, forevermore on setState of some framework you will be stuck with forever, version after version, no matter what wrong, cruel and stupid turns it takes?
+What better  thing to bind components together than the keeper of all the history, [history.state](https://www.youtube.com/watch?v=IRJ8uFNmzqU).
+One library that takes this approach is [xtal-state](https://www.webcomponents.org/element/xtal-state).
+AMP appears to as well.

 ```html
 <div>